phthom/ContainerOrchestration/4-HelmLab.md

 ![modify chart](images/lint.png)

 # Task 5: Using Helm

 The helm chart that we created in the previous section that has been verified can now be deployed.

 ## 1. Create a new namespace

-We are now going to define a new namespace in the mycluster.
+We are now going to define a new namespace in mycluster.
 This namespace can be seen as a **virtual partition** in the cluster.

 `kubectl create namespace training`